 EXES delivered performance appears consistent with expectations over the flight series so far.
 There are some variations from observation-to-observation, but we believe the values quoted here are fair estimates of what is typical.
 The angular resolution of EXES will match that achieved by the telescope.
-For the latest sensitivities, observers are recommended to consult the online Exposure Time Calculator (ETC) at http:// irastro.physics.ucdavis.edu/exes/etc/.
+For the latest sensitivities, observers are recommended to consult the online Exposure Time Calculator (ETC).
 The ETC also provides the slit length as a function of wavelength and instrument configuration (and therefore whether on-slit nodding is possible or not), as well as the wavelength coverage in a single setting and echelon orders that can be targeted.